 This hybrid has two strong and intelligent parent breeds, the German Shepherd and the Labrador Retriever, which means you’ll get the best traits from two of the most popular dogs in the world.
-You’ll also get never-ending energy and, unfortunately, a high chance of some serious medical conditions.
+You’ll also get never-ending energy and, unfortunately, a high chance of some severe medical conditions.

 So check out my Seven Things You Need To Know About Shepradors to make sure you’re ready to take care of this unique dog.

-Shepradors generally live between 10 and 12 years, and sometimes they can reach the age of 14.
+As pointed out in the intro paragraph Shepradors generally live between 10 and 12 years, and sometimes they can reach the age of 14.

 Intelligence and trainability